alanshaw/markdown-pdf/README.md

 ### from.path(path, opts) / from(path, opts)

-Create a readable stream from `path` and pipe to markdown-pdf. `path` can be a single path or array of paths.
+Create a readable stream from `path` and pipe to html5-to-pdf. `path` can be a single path or array of paths.

 ### from.string(string)

-Create a readable stream from `string` and pipe to markdown-pdf. `string` can be a single string or array of strings.
+Create a readable stream from `string` and pipe to html5-to-pdf. `string` can be a single string or array of strings.

 ### concat.from.paths(paths, opts)

-Create and concatinate readable streams from `paths` and pipe to markdown-pdf.
+Create and concatenate readable streams from `paths` and pipe to html5-to-pdf.

 ### concat.from.strings(strings, opts)

-Create and concatinate readable streams from `strings` and pipe to markdown-pdf.
+Create and concatenate readable streams from `strings` and pipe to html5-to-pdf.

 ### to.path(path, cb) / to(path, cb)

-Create a writeable stream to `path` and pipe output from markdown-pdf to it. `path` can be a single path, or array of output paths if you specified an array of inputs.
+Create a writeable stream to `path` and pipe output from html5-to-pdf to it. `path` can be a single path, or array of output paths if you specified an array of inputs.
 The callback function `cb` will be invoked when data has finished being written.

 ### to.buffer(opts, cb)

-Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from markdown-pdf to it.
+Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from html5-to-pdf to it.
 The callback function `cb` will be invoked when the buffer has been created.

 ### to.string(opts, cb)

-Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from markdown-pdf to it.
+Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from html5-to-pdf to it.
 The callback function `cb` will be invoked when the string has been created.

 More examples
 ---